 - Do not allow pets in your bedroom or on your bed.

 - Cover pillows and mattresses with hypoallergenic covers.

-- Remove carpeting or replace it often.
+- Remove carpeting, vacuum frequently (weekly), get it cleaned professionally, or replace it often.

 - Dust with a damp cloth every couple of days.

 - Use an asthma/allergy-certified air purifier (with HEPA filters) in key rooms of the home.

 - If the allergy sufferer must vacuum, dust, and change the litterbox, wearing a face mask may lessen allergen exposure.